Aam Olas EpisodesSocial IssuesTrending

 Politics, Blame, and Public Distrust

-The transcript also shows how quickly economic frustration turns into political blame.
+Current public discourse also shows how quickly economic frustration turns into political blame.
 Once households feel trapped, they begin asking who benefits, who is protected, and who is responsible for the failure to act.

 This does not always produce a clean policy discussion.
 It produces anger, distrust, and a search for accountability.